McLeodMoores/xl4j/README.md

      open source projects without payment.
    - Each commerical license provides perpetual Add-in distribution and source code license for latest version at time of purchase.
    - Per developer-seat licensing, with royalty-free end-user licensing (you pay per developer, not per deployment).
+# Requirements
+ - Build requirements
+   - Java modules (most users will only ever need to use the Java modules as dependencies)
+     - JDK8 is required to build all modules, although only one example package actually requires JDK8 so modification for JDK7 is trivial
+     - Maven 3.2+ (although it should be possible to use Gradle or Ant/Ivy with very few alterations)
+   - Native modules (most users will not need to build the native modules)
+     - Visual Studio 2013 AND Visual Studio 2015 are required if you wish to rebuild them.
+The free Community Editions are probably enough although all development is done on the Enterprise edition.
+ - Runtime requirements
+   - Java 8 Runtime Environment (or 7 with minor adjustments).
+     - Bitness must match Excel version.
+   - Excel 2010, 2013 or 2016.
+     - 32-bit builds are fully tested, 64-bit builds are experimental but do work.
+ - Windows 7, 8, 8.1 or 10.
+Only 64-bit versions are tested but 32-bit versions should be fine.
+     - Builds may run on Windows Vista, but it is unsupported.
+     - Windows XP is not supported.

 # Features
 ## Writing Excel user-defined functions